harveydgb/full-stack-nn/interpolator/backend/docs/source/performance.rst

 - Recommended for benchmarking in Python

 **Average over multiple runs:**
-- Currently: Single run per dataset size (for benchmarking speed)
+- Each dataset size is benchmarked **5 times** for statistical robustness
+- Results are averaged across runs with statistics calculated (mean, std, min, max)
-- For reproducibility: Random seed is fixed (random_state=42)
+- For reproducibility: Random seed is fixed (random_state=42) across all runs
-- For more robust statistics: Could run multiple times and average (not currently implemented)
+- This approach provides more reliable and statistically significant results

 Memory Profiling Methodology
 -----------------------------